nioo-knaw/epiGBS2/README.md

 ### MultiQC report:

-- MultiQC wraps the FastQC, mapping and trimming (for reference-branch only) report of all samples and gives you the possibility to compare the quality plots of all or specific samples directly with each other.
+- MultiQC wraps the FastQC, demultiplexing, denovo creation, mapping and aligning reports of all samples and gives you the possibility to compare the quality plots of all or specific samples directly with each other.
 All functions of MultiQC are explained in a tutorial video that is provided as a link in the report.
 - you can consider the FastQC documentation to understand most of the FastQC plots: https://www.bioinformatics.babraham.ac.uk/projects/fastqc/Help/3%20Analysis%20Modules/.
 However, epiGBS libraries have the following specific characteristics that will be reflected in the quality reports.
 You can also compare this with the RRBS example from the FastQC website: https://www.bioinformatics.babraham.ac.uk/projects/fastqc/RRBS_fastqc.html
 	- The sequence duplication levels will be higher than average because restriction enzymes were used to create the libraries versus random shearing for e.g. whole genome sequencing.
 	- The per base sequence content of the first nucleotides will re-construct the overhang of the used restriction enzyme after demultiplexing the reads.
 The "C" content is usually low and "T" is high.
 	- The 3'-end adapter content is usually high

-### EpiGBS-report:

-- Number of clones: Check the number and distributions of clones.
-The dominant peak should be at a number of clones = 1.
-- Demultiplexing: The number of reads per sample should be comparable and agree with the expected numbers.
-The amount of Watson and Crick reads for a specific sample should be similar, too.
-The optimal number of reads depends on the expected number of fragments (> 10 reads per fragment) and required coverage.
-- *De novo* reference:
-	- Check the number of assembled reads.
-Usually the percentage of assembled reads should be higher than unassembled reads.
-This depends from the size of the fragments that you expect.
-If the fragment size is greater than twice the chosen read site, the amount of assembled reads will be small.
-	- The number of consensus clusters (third clustering step) should be comparable with the number of fragments that you expected, e.g. by performing an in silico digest using R packages like SimRAD.
-- Mapping:
-	- The mapping percentage for all reads should be higher than 40%.
-In general, we observe a lower mapping percentage for assembled than for joined reads.
-- SNP calling:
-	- The amount of detected SNPs will depend from the used species and the diversity of samples.
-The SNP depth should be greater than 10 for reliable calling.
-- Methylation calling:
-	- The amount of methylated cytosines and their context will depend from the used species and used restriction enzymes.
-In general, the depth should be greater than 10 for reliable calling.

 ## Fix errors